anthonygedeon/snake-game/README.md

 - RIGHT: Right Arrow Key

 ## TODO:
-- [ ] Snake Can collide with itself
+- [ ] Snake can collide with itself
 - [ ] Snake can't move in the opposite direction